ashishdevi/animal-image-gen-and-store-appl/README.md

 # Camunda assignment to generate random animal images
-This application generates an image of a chosen animal (currently god, kitten and bear are only supported), saves that image and returns the image.
+This application generates an image of a chosen animal (currently dog, kitten and bear are only supported), saves that image and returns the image.
 Application is exposed using REST API and can also be consumed via an embedded interactive webpage.

 This is primary a java based application containing following components/technologies
 1. Java spring boot (REST API and to host static web page)